bionic-gpt/bionic-gpt/website/content/docs/administration/roles.md

 UPDATE roles_permissions SET role = 'SystemAdministrator' where permission = 'InvitePeopleToTeam';
 ```

-This would leave the user interface looking like the one below for any user that is not **System Administrator".
+This would leave the user interface looking like the one below for any user that is not **System Administrator**.

 ![Alt text](../rbac.png "Start Screen")